callstack/react-native-testing-library/website/docs/UserEvent.md

 This function will remember where the last scroll ended, so subsequent scroll interaction will starts from that position.
 The initial scroll position will be assumed to be `{ y: 0, x: 0 }`.

-In order to simulate a `FlatList` (and other controls based on `VirtualizedList`) scrolling, you should pass `contentSize` and `layoutMeasurement` options, which enable the underlying logic to update the currently visible window.
+In order to simulate a `FlatList` (and other controls based on `VirtualizedList`) scrolling, you should pass the `contentSize` and `layoutMeasurement` options, which enable the underlying logic to update the currently visible window.

 ### Sequence of events